-Darcy Ahner is in her sixth season as head coach of the UC San Diego women's track and field program in 2012-13, having guided the Triton women to unprecedented levels of success in her five years at the helm.
+Darcy Ahner is in her seventh season as head coach of the UC San Diego women's track and field program in 2014, having guided the Triton women to unprecedented levels of success in her six years at the helm.

 The Triton women have placed in the top five in the NCAA Championships three out of the last six years.
 2009 proved to be a banner year for UCSD on the women's side as Ahner led the Tritons to several meet victories, including a fifth consecutive California Collegiate Athletic Association title.
 Two Tritons went on to win individual national titles in her events, paving the way for an unprecedented third place team finish at the NCAA Championships and a final ranking of No. 2 in the U.S. Track and Field Coaches Association National Power Rankings.

 Ahner, who also serves as an assistant with the men's program, brings 22 years of college coaching experience to UCSD, including 13 seasons on the La Jolla campus.
 She served as associate head coach for both the men's and women's teams in 2006 and 2007 and was an assistant coach for both squads from 2000-05.
 Known as one of the nation's most talented and versatile collegiate track and field coaches, Ahner's successes have spanned all three NCAA Divisions.